 *Military OneSource does not provide medical counseling services for issues such as depression, substance abuse, suicide prevention or post-traumatic stress disorder.
 The article below is intended for informational purposes only.
 Military OneSource can provide referrals to your local military treatment facility, TRICARE or another appropriate resource.

 Motorcycles carry an image of open roads and care-free fun.
-But operating a motorcycle safely requires skill, practice, and awareness.
-Motorcyclists are twenty times more likely to be injured than car drivers.
+But operating a motorcycle safely requires skill, practice and awareness.
+Motorcyclists are 20 times more likely to be injured than car drivers.
 More than half of all motorcycle accidents involve riders with less than five months experience.
 If you have a motorcycle or are thinking about buying one, it's essential to learn to operate it safely.

 Take a motorcycle safety course

 Department of Defense regulations require that you complete a motorcycle safety course before being allowed to register or even operate your motorcycle on or off your installation.
 The Motorcycle Safety Foundation offers a basic safety course.
 Find out if it is offered on your installation by checking with your safety office.
 You may also receive an insurance discount for having successfully completed the course.
 Check with your insurer about this.

 Use protective gear